 The arrondissements are Paris' administrative districts.
 The city has 20 arrondissements numbered 1st to 20th.
-Each arrondissement has its own city hall.
+Each arrondissement has its own city hall in addition to Paris City Hall.
 The postal zip code combines the city number (75) with the arrondissement number.
-75004 is therefore the 4th arrondissement around Centre Pompidou.
-Check full size Map of Arrondissements with streets and sights.
+For example, 75004 is the 4th arrondissement.
+Check street map of arrondissements with top sights.
 More Paris maps and Grand Paris map.
-Most city sights on the map below are linked to an information page.
+Most attractions on the map below are linked to an information page.

 A historical and monumental district with the Louvre, Tuileries Gardens, Rue de la Paix, La Conciergerie, Sainte Chapelle, Arts Decoratifs Museum, Place de la Concorde, Ile de la Cite district.
 Gradually becomes the heart of the city with Les Halles Shopping Mall project.

 This old district boasts the remarquable covered Paris Shopping Arcades, their tiny shops and restaurants.

 This district is an extension northwards of the fashionable Le Marais.
 Paris Technology Museum is a former abbey.